Lachine massacre

 The Lachine massacre, part of the Beaver Wars, occurred when 1,500 Mohawk warriors launched a surprise attack against the small (375 inhabitants) settlement of Lachine, New France, at the upper end of Montreal Island, on the morning of 5 August 1689.

-The attack was precipitated by the growing Iroquois frustration with the increased French incursions into their territory and the ongoing concern about French Marquis de Denonville's attack of 1687, and it was encouraged by the settlers of New England as a way to leverage power against New France during King William's War.
+The attack was precipitated by the growing Haudenosaunee (Iroquois) frustration with the increased French incursions into their territory and the ongoing concern about French Marquis de Denonville's attack of 1687, and it was encouraged by the settlers of New England as a way to leverage power against New France during King William's War.

 In their attack, the Mohawk warriors destroyed a substantial portion of the Lachine settlement by fire and captured numerous inhabitants, killing around 24.

 Background

-The Mohawk people and other Iroquois tribes attacked the French and their indigenous allies for a variety of reasons related to both economic and cultural circumstances.
-European settlers in the American Northeast developed a fur trade with Indians, including the Iroquois, and beaver furs were most desired.
+The Mohawk people and other Haudenosaunee tribes attacked the French and their indigenous allies for a variety of reasons related to both economic and cultural circumstances.
+European settlers in the American Northeast developed a fur trade with the Indigenous, including the Haudenosaunee, and beaver furs were most desired.
 During the 17th century, French encroachments as part of the Beaver Wars contributed to an erosion of Franco-Indian relations.
 The French mission to assimilate natives required the abandonment of native traditions, which was met with resistance.
-By 1667, large numbers of Hurons and Iroquois, especially Mohawks, started arriving at the St Lawrence Valley and its mission villages to escape the effects of warfare.
+By 1667, large numbers of Wendat (Huron) and Haudenosaunee, especially Mohawks, started arriving at the St Lawrence Valley and its mission villages to escape the effects of warfare.
 Many traditionalists, including some Mohawks, resented the Jesuits for destroying traditional native society but could not do anything to stop them.
 Traditionalists reluctantly accepted the establishment of a mission to have good relations with the French, whom they needed for trade.
 That cultural invasion increased tensions between the two factions.

-The relationship between the French and the Iroquois had been strained long before King Philip's War, as the French maintained relations with other tribes as well for both trade and war alliances, such as the Abenaki.
-In 1679, after the end of the Iroquois war with the Susquehannock and the Mahican, the Iroquois raided native villages in the West.
-Pushing out Sioux tribes to the west, they claimed hunting grounds in the Ohio Valley by the right of conquest.
+The relationship between the French and the Haudenosaunee had been strained long before King Philip's War, as the French maintained relations with other tribes as well for both trade and war alliances, such as the Abenaki.
+In 1679, after the end of the Haudenosaunee war with the Susquehannock and the Mahican, the Haudenosaunee raided native villages in the West.
+Pushing out Siouan and Algonquian tribes to the west, they claimed hunting grounds in the Ohio Valley by the right of conquest.
 They were kept empty of inhabitants to encourage hunting.
-As a result, the Iroquois regularly raided trading parties in the western frontier, which was under French protection, and took loot from them.
-After a military confrontation in 1684, the Iroquois negotiated a peace treaty with French governor Antoine Lefèbvre de La Barre, but it stated the Iroquois were free to attack the western Indians.
+As a result, the Haudenosaunee regularly raided trading parties in the western frontier, which was under French protection, and took loot from them.
+After a military confrontation in 1684, the Haudenosaunee negotiated a peace treaty with French governor Antoine Lefèbvre de La Barre, but it stated the Haudenosaunee were free to attack the western Indians.
 The French objected to the treaty and replaced La Barre with the Marquis de Denonville.
-He was less sympathetic to native relations and did not pay attention to the Iroquois-Algonquian tensions.
-The Iroquois attacked the French partly because they were not willing to accept constraints against their warfare related to traditional Iroquois enemies.
+He was less sympathetic to native relations and did not pay attention to the Haudenosaunee-Algonquian tensions.
+The Haudenosaunee attacked the French partly because they were not willing to accept constraints against their warfare related to traditional Haudenosaunee enemies.